OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 - To share data between an Excel custom function and any other runtime, use [OfficeRuntime.storage](/javascript/api/office-runtime/officeruntime.storage).
 - To share data between an Outlook event-based task and a task pane or function command, you must branch your code by the value of the [Office.context.platform](/javascript/api/office/office.context#office-office-context-platform-member) property.

   - When the value is `PC` (Windows), store and retrieve data using the [Office.sessionData](/javascript/api/outlook/office.sessiondata) APIs.
   - When the value is `Mac`, use `Window.localStorage` as described earlier in this list.

 Other ways to share data include the following:

 - Store shared data in an online database that is accessible to all the runtimes.
 - Store shared data in a cookie for the add-in's domain to share it between browser runtimes.
 JavaScript-only runtimes don't support cookies.

-For more information, see [Persist add-in state and settings](../develop/persisting-add-in-state-and-settings.md) and [Manage state and settings for an Outlook add-in](../outlook/manage-state-and-settings-outlook.md).
+For more information, see [Persist add-in state and settings](../develop/persisting-add-in-state-and-settings.md) and [Get and set add-in metadata for an Outlook add-in](../outlook/metadata-for-an-outlook-add-in.md)

 ## JavaScript-only runtime